Knowledge Transfer Partnership between Queen's and Cattle Eye is unleashing cow's potential with autonomous video monitoring.

 Henry Fai Kwok joined the KTP family in 2004 as the first ever Associate with our industry partners, Fusion Antibodies.
 Henry had previously received a first class undergraduate degree in Biotechnology and then went on to complete his PhD in Biomedical Sciences before starting his KTP project.

-We caught up with Henry, who is now an Associate Professor and Consultant at the University of Macau.
-Henry told us what initially attracted him to the KTP project with Fusion Antibodies…
+Henry, who is now an Associate Professor and Consultant at the University of Macau, told us what initially attracted him to the KTP project with Fusion Antibodies…

 “The opportunity of working in both an academic and industrial research environment, which is a unique aspect of KTP, is what appealed to me most”